There are a lot of factors to contemplate when you invest in a new furnace:

 - Do you have anyone in the home with respiratory ailments?

-Aramendia Plumbing, Heating and Air is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.
+Aramendia Plumbing, Heating and Air is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+Simply put, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.

-Remember that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not consider this in their rating.
-If you are concerned that your heating equipment or duct system is not energy efficient, give Aramendia Plumbing, Heating and Air a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.
+Keep in mind that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not consider this in their rating.
+If you feel that your heating equipment or duct system is not energy efficient, give Aramendia Plumbing, Heating and Air a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.